pksilen/vitja-service/README.md

 # Vitja service

 TODO:
-- Add @Private annotation for Service/Function
+- Add update to check first if value is certain (e.g forSale)
 - Add projection, paging, sorting for other get multi methods
+- Default transactional methods: update/delete/create in dbManager
+- Transactional annotation
 - Constraint for creating entity based on filter and given max value
   - SalesItem can be created for same userName and state: active only 100 maxItemCount
 - Testaa että JSON response eka objecti validoituu funktion paluu tyyppiin